 International: +1-(617)-969-5452 Toll Free: 800-370-5452

-Vaccines are currently vital in the fight against the global pandemic of Covid-19.
-The search for a solution is underway and the need to vaccinate millions of people means that a robust large-scale production solution will need to be found.
+Vaccines have been vital in the fight against the global pandemic of Covid-19.
+The search for a solution and the need to vaccinate millions of people means that a robust large-scale production solution needed to be found.

-Tests have shown the technology creates best in class nanoemulsions that are not only stable, but also can be sterile filtered to avoid the need for costly aseptic processing.
+Tests have shown the technology creates best-in-class stable nanoemulsions that can be sterile filtered to avoid the need for costly aseptic processing.
 The technology produces oil droplet sizes of d90 < 200 nm which are effective for sterile filtration.
 If the particles are too large they will cause a loss of product and require more expensive filtration equipment downstream.

-Listen to our webinar we co-hosted with IDRI (Infectious Disease Research Institute) where Dr Chris Fox talks through their vaccine and adjuvant development and explains how their R&D technology was transferred to production scale processes and used in pandemic flu responses.
+Watch the webinar we co-hosted with IDRI (Infectious Disease Research Institute) where Dr. Chris Fox talks about their vaccine and adjuvant development and explains how their R&D technology was transferred to production scale processes and used in pandemic flu responses.

 Microfluidics has worked with Dr. Yvonne Perrie from the University of Strathclyde to develop liposomal formulations for RNA vaccines as well as various other lipid-based nanoparticles such as solid lipid nanoparticles (ASNs) and lipid nanoparticles (LNPs).

 For an introduction to how Microfluidizer® Technology is used for creating RNA vaccine delivery systems, please download our application note by clicking the button below.